PARKINSON'S AS WITCHCRAFT? BRING AWARENESS---DISPEL THE MYTHS

 Can you imagine having a neurological condition and your family won't touch you because they're afraid they will catch your condition?
 Or that people believe you practice witchcraft because of your condition?

-This is what Parkinson's (PD) in Uganda often feels like.
-We're shifting perceptions of PD so those suffering with it and their families can reverse their normally rapid declines.
+This is what Parkinson's Disease (PD) in Uganda often feels like.
+We're bringing Parkinson's awareness in Uganda so those suffering with it and their families can reverse their normally rapid declines.

 In Uganda, Parkinson's disease is often misunderstood.
 Parkinson's Si Buko means Parkinson’s is not witchcraft.

-Kabugo Hannington's efforts to spread awareness and dispel myths began in 2017.
-Sherryl Klingenhofer discovered his cause in 2018 and immediately began helping to fund and promote the campaign.
+Kabugo Hannington's efforts to spread awareness and dispel myths of Parkinson's as Witchcraft or caused by a curse began in 2017.
+Sherryl Klingelhofer discovered his cause in 2018 and immediately began helping to fund and promote the campaign.
 Parkinson's Si Buko Uganda Project received its Certificate of Incorporation in Uganda in May 2019.

 Demand for information, treatments, and medical care for people with PD has significantly exceeded expectations.
 This area is vastly underserved, thus, we feel compelled to meet community needs naturally arising as a result of disseminating awareness.